Existence of global weak solutions for unsteady motions of incompressible chemically reacting generalized Newtonian fluids

 In the case of the minimum principle, we choose $\varphi\defeq\chi_{[0,\tau]}(t)\min\{0,c^N\}$, which obviously belongs to $W^{1,2}_0(\Omega)$ for a.e. $t\in(0,T)$.
 If we proceed as above, we obtain that

 Note that since convex sets are weakly closed and the set $\{x\in\R:x\geq 0\}$ is convex, weak or strong limits of $c^N$ are still non-negative. \end{subsection}

 \begin{subsection}{Uniform estimates independent of $N$} Now we shall derive some uniform estimates independent of $N$.
 We first multiply the $j$th equation in \eqref{Gsecond1} by $a^{N}_j$, and then take the sum over $j=1,\ldots,N$.
-If we integrate the result over $(0,t)$, we have
+If we integrate the result over $(0,t)$, we can deduce that